What is Considered a Wrongful Death in NJ?

 To be eligible to file a wrongful death claim, the individual must show dependency on the deceased victim – as just showing a mere relationship may not suffice.

 Inquire With an Experienced Lawyer Today

 If you believe you lost a loved one due to the negligence of another individual or entity, discussing your situation with an experienced lawyer is highly recommended.
-Our lawyers at Lynch Law Firm are prepared to walk you through the legal process and discuss your options in a no-cost consultation.
+Our lawyers at Lynch Law Firm, PC are prepared to walk you through the legal process and discuss your options in a no-cost consultation.

 You are not be obligated to hire us for legal representation, and we do not collect any legal fees unless we recover fair compensation for your wrongful death claim.